monkeydioude/capybara/README.md

     },
     "services": [
         {
-            "id": "snoopdorkydork",
+            "id": "duck",
             "pattern": "^/kwak/",
             "port": 9090
+        },
+        {
+            "id": "stoned",
+            "method": "string",
+            "pattern": "/jesus",
+            "port": 9091
         }
     ]
 }

 ```

+Entries in "services" by id:
-This config will redirect any request caught on port 80, starting with "/kwak" to the port 9090.
+- "duck" will redirect any request caught on port 80, starting with "/kwak" to the port 9090 using a **regex** as matching (default) method.
+- "stoned" will redirect any request caught on port 80, starting with "/jesus" to the port 9091 using a **string** as matching method.
+This method compare the string with the beginning of the URI.
+It does not try to find the string inside the URI.

 **/ ! \ On Linux (did not try on other system), capybara must be run with sudo if chosen proxy port is under 1024.
 It will fail otherwise.**